John-Da/Detection-Interface-Using-TK/README.md

 ![Static Badge](https://img.shields.io/badge/PIL-pink)
 ![Static Badge](https://img.shields.io/badge/OpenCV-green)

+Usage:
+- upload the an image folder
+- Put your best model weight in the Weight Folder
+- run the detection viewer app file

+- *If you checked the save option, it will automatically save them in the Download.

 > [!Note]
 > This is a basic interface demo for testing and visualize the model with tester images